The word poodle is derived from German, and it means "to splash" or "puddle."

 |Love routine These dogs love routines and constant companionship.||Hate chaos These poodles do not do well when there is too much chaos in a household.|

-These poodles must be under 10-inches-tall at the highest point of their shoulders.
+To be classified as a toy poodle, the dog must be under 10 inches tall at the highest point of their shoulders (standard poodles are more than 15 inches tall at the shoulder, while miniature poodles are 15 inches or under).
 The dog’s length from the end of the rump to the breastbone should equal the height of the dog.
-While the American Kennel Society sets no minimum or maximum weight limits, most dogs and bitches weigh between 3.5-and-5.5 pounds.
+While the American Kennel Club sets no minimum or maximum weight limits, most dogs and bitches weigh between 3.5-and-5.5 pounds.
 The smallest toy poodle born weighed less than 1 ounce and easily fit in a man’s hand.

 |Height (Male)||Under 10 inches|